Hebridean Odyssey Cruise

 Day 3

-Catch the morning tide for a wonderful trip round the Mull of Kintyre, with views of Antrim and Rathlin Island, for a visit to Craighouse on Jura or the Achamore Gardens on Gigha ‘Gods Island’.
+Catch the morning tide for an exhilarating journey around the Mull of Kintyre to Jura or explore the lush Achamore Gardens on Gigha.

 Day 4